Should You Buy that Charity Affiliated Product?

 It isn't just pink ribbon packaging showing up on shelves during Breast Cancer Awareness Month anymore.
 Now the ribbons are apparent year-round.
 Moreover, it isn't just pink!
 There are seemingly endless opportunities to purchase products and services that claim to benefit charity.

-- 79% of those surveyed would be likely to switch brands (if quality and price held constant) for one that's affiliated with a charity (in 1993 only 66% were likely to switch).
-The figure is higher, 88%, for Millennials.
+- 89% of consumers would be likely to switch brands (if quality and price held constant) for one that's affiliated with a charity, compared with 80% in 2010 and 66% in 1993.

 So, how do you evaluate which cause-related marketing efforts are worth purchasing?
 Start by asking these questions: